2024 November 1 to 13

 - What is the payment schedule for this tour?

-- The $1000 deposit is due at the time of tour registration.
-Final payment is due 90 days before tour departure, payable by check to HE Travel.
-The tour deposit is non-refundable from one week after payment.
+- The $2000 deposit is due at the time of tour registration.
+Final payment is due 90 days before tour departure, payable by check or wire transfer to HE Travel.
+The tour deposit is refundable until January 15, 2024, then non-refundable from one week after payment.
 The balance is non-refundable as of 90 days before departure.

 - What travel insurance is available for this tour?